On cubic action of a rank one group: Abstract

 \section{Abstract}

-We consider a rank one group $G = \la A,B \ra $ which acts cubically on a module $V$, this means $[V,A,A,A] =0$ but $[V,G,G,G] \ne 0$.
-We assume that $A_0 :=C_A([V,A]) \cap C_A(V/C_V(A))$ is not trivial; this is always the case if $A$ is not abelian.
-Then $A_0$ defines a subgroup $G_0$ of $G$ which acts quadratically on $V$.
-By a theorem of Timmesfeld $G_0 \cong SL_2(J,R)$ for a ring $R$ and a special quadratic Jordan division algebra $J \subseteq R$.
+We consider a rank one group $G = \langle A,B \rangle $ which acts cubically on a module $V$, this means $[V,A,A,A] =0$ but $[V,G,G,G] \ne 0$.
+We have to distinguish whether the group $A_0 :=C_A([V,A]) \cap C_A(V/C_V(A))$ is trivial or not.
+We show that if $A_0$ is trivial, $G$ is a rank one group associated to a quadratic Jordan division algebra.
+If $A_0$ is not trivial (which is always the case if $A$ is not abelian), then $A_0$ defines a subgroup $G_0$ of $G$ which acts quadratically on $V$.
+We will call $G_0$ the \textit{quadratic kernel} of $G$.
+By a result of Timmesfeld we have $G_0 \cong \SL_2(J,R)$ for a ring $R$ and a special quadratic Jordan division algebra $J \subseteq R$.
 We show that $J$ is either a Jordan algebra contained in a commutative field or a hermitian Jordan algebra.
-In the second case $G$ is the special unitary group of a pseudo-quadratic form $\pi$ of Witt index $1$.
+In the second case $G$ is the special unitary group of a pseudo-quadratic form $\pi$ of Witt index $1$, in the first case $G$ is the rank one group for a Freudenthal triple system.
+These results imply that if $(V,G)$ is a quadratic pair such that no two distinct root groups commute and $\characteristic V\ne 2,3$, then $G$ is a unitary group or an exceptional algebraic group.